tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 up.
 The sum has to be **exactly** what was initially agreed in the delayed transaction.
 If and only if it is the case, then the transaction can be marked as completed.

+#### Voting Promises Completion Check [votingpromisescomplcheck]

+_Voting promises_, as defined in [][votepromtrans], are _delayed transactions_ as well.
+They thus need to be checked for completion too.
+These transactions will be part of the "transaction to be checked" that will be given to the judging party at the very beginning of a round (the round that is the transaction's deadline).
+When the judging party is given a _voting transaction_, it will not look for _subtransactions_ in order to check that the amount of _votes_ was transferred but will look for _voting transactions_. _Voting transactions_ mechanism is presented in details in [][voting].

 ### Players authentication [playerauthimpl]

 To authenticate the player, we will go for the simple use of a password.
 At the beginning of the game, every player will be